Got a Ripe Banana? Turn It Into These 5-Minute Dog Treats

 7. ¼ cup crushed pistachios

-Press the oat-carrot mixture into 12 muffin liners — pack it firm so the base holds its shape.
-Melt your chocolate with coconut oil slowly over a double boiler.
-Pour it over each cup and let it settle before adding the pistachios.
+Place the oat-carrot mixture into each of the 12 muffin liners and pack it down so that the base will hold its shape.
+In a bowl, melt the chocolate and coconut oil over a double boiler.
+Pour the chocolate over each muffin liner and let it settle before adding the pistachios.
 Refrigerate for at least2 hours.

-What this means for you: that firm base gives you a clean bite without crumble chaos everywhere.
+What this means for you: I like the firm base.
+It makes for a clean bite without crumble chaos.

-Store them in the fridge for up to 5 days.
-And honestly, chilling them overnight makes the chocolate snap perfectly.
+Store it in the fridge for up to 5 days (although, I have to admit, chilling it overnight helps them snap beautifully).

 Prep Time: 15 min | Chill Time: 2 hrs | Serving Size: 12 cups